Museum of the Polish Peasant Movement

-Muzeum Historii Polskiego Ruchu Ludowego is a museum in Warsaw, Poland.
+The Museum of the Polish Peasant Movement (Muzeum Historii Polskiego Ruchu Ludowego) is a museum in Warsaw, Poland.
 It was established in 1984.
-The museum is located in a building known as the ‘Yellow Tavern’ („Żółta Karczma”).
+The museum is located in a building known as the Yellow Tavern (Żółta Karczma) of Służew.
 Its focus is the history of the Polish countryside, peasant political parties and other groups.
 It does not have a permanent collection but offers a range of changing exhibitions.